 Digitally, wireframes are a bit neater, as they contain clickable actions that allow for iterations and further changes.
 Thus, you can create a wireframe without using any specific tool at first, but digital wireframing tools are recommended.

-Below you will find 7 website wireframe designs that should inspire and encourage you to start your own.
+Below you will find great wireframe designs that should inspire and encourage you to start your own.

 Wireframe Examples to Get You Inspired